severalnines/ansible-clustercontrol/README.md

-# Ansible Role: ClusterControl
+# Ansible Role: ClusterControl (DEVELOPMENT BRANCH)

 Installs and configures Severalnines ClusterControl on RHEL/CentOS or Debian/Ubuntu servers.
+It also supports create/add existing database cluster into ClusterControl automatically.

 ## Overview